Architecture of Lucknow: Influences

-The Indo - Islamic Influences
+Indo-Islamic influences

 The Nawabs were an integral part of the city's architecture as they were the few with the means to construct the monuments that still hold today.
 These were the Iranian group of Mughal nobility and therefore held a close connection to Persian ideologies which influenced a lot of their stylistic features, for example, the animal motifs like the fish emblem.
-Majourity of these fish emblems is found on arch spandrels of many entrances and gateways to monuments.
+The majority of these fish emblems are to be found on arch spandrels of many entrances and gateways to monuments.
 All deceased Nawabs built a tomb, and their predecessors deserted their palaces to build their own.

 Indigenous houses have a Mardana (men’s quarters) and a Zenana (women’s quarter’s) to satisfy the requirements of the propriety at the time.
 Whilst the Mardana was accessible through the street, the courtyard allowed access to the Zenan and played the role of ventilation.
 The indigenous houses also have been found to have labyrinth like networks that rarely open to big spaces and are mainly used by residents.This architecture had strategic importance as outsiders would be unable to comprehend the complexity of the narrow lanes and therefore discouraged stranger access.